asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 Agile teams should be vertical, cross-functional teams.
 These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
-This means software developers, product experts (or customer proxies), Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
+This means software developers, front-end experts, product experts (or customer proxies), Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
 Contrary to some current Agile training that says UX should be outside of the teams, I believe this to be very wrong.
-When roles get moved out of cross-functional teams overhead and handoffs are introduced.
+When roles get moved out of cross-functional teams, overhead and handoffs are introduced.
 The result is very often making agile teams operate in violation of agile principles and values.
 Now recognize that these are roles not necessarily individuals.
-Members of the team may have multiple roles.
+Members of the team may play multiple roles for their team.

 ## The Horizontal Team Mistake

-Unfortunately I still see a lot of development organizations build horizontal teams that deliver technical solutions to each other instead of delivering user-facing features to production.
+Unfortunately I still see a lot of development organizations build horizontal teams instead of vertical teams.
+These teams deliver technical solutions to each other instead of delivering user-facing features to production.
 These organizations have UI teams, back-end service teams, web services teams, API teams, infrastructure teams, database teams, release managers, and operations teams (the only ones in the organization allowed to deploy to production).
+I want to make it clear that these example teams I've suggested may not always be problematic.
+If the team can operate independent of other teams and deliver features to production then they may not be a problem.

-When companies deliver features "dark" to production yet another handoff occurs if a separate organization is responsible or enabling the feature in production.
+When companies deliver features "dark" to production yet another handoff occurs if a separate organization is responsible enabling the feature in production.
 A lot of these organizations are trying to "be agile" and don't understand why they aren't getting the improvements and benefits they were promised.
-I want to make it clear that any one of the team examples I provided could work if they can work independent of other teams and deliver features into production.

 They don't become more efficient (and in a lot of cases actually slow down) because their organizational structure is creating too much friction between